Smartphone USB tethering

 sed -i -e "\$i usbmuxd" /etc/rc.local

 Connect the smartphone to the USB port of the router with the USB cable, and then enable USB Tethering from the Android settings.
-Turn on the phone's Developer Options [Find the Build information in the About Phone menu, and tap rapidly 7 x].
-There is a Default USB Configuration: USB Tethering option.
+Turn on the phone's Developer Options [Find the Build information in the About Phone menu, and tap rapidly 7x].
+There is a Default USB Configuration, USB Tethering option in Developer Options.
 The phone will now immediately turn on USB Tethering mode when plugged into a configured router [or laptop], without further commands.
 However, it is necessary to remove the screen lock on the phone.
-A locked phone will not start USB Tethering by itself.
+A locked phone will not start automatically USB Tethering by itself.
+E.G. When the router starts, or restarts after a scheduled reboot, if the phone is locked, it needs to be manually unlocked if a screen lock is activated.

 For iPhones, you may have to disable and re-enable the Personal Hotspot/Allow Others to Join setting on the iPhone to force the OpenWrt DHCP client to get an IP address from the eth1 iPhone interface.
 Disabling and re-enabling the Personal Hotspot/Allow Others to Join setting on the iPhone is also required if you disconnect the iPhone from the OpenWrt USB port and re-connect it later, unless you cache Trust records (see watchdog section and/or LeJeko's Github repository in reference section).